haru-02/Employ-h-er/README.md

 <img src="https://github.com/haru-02/Employ-h-er/blob/main/images/Screenshot%20(43).png" width="200" height="400" >
 # What it does?

-Here, We give a platform to the womens who have a fundamental knowledge in their respective domains and it's utilisation.
+Here, We give a platform for women who have a fundamental knowledge in their respective domains and it's utilisation.
 For the users, who have degrees strolling with dust into their cupboards with none recognition of their skills, we here, have got you covered where your skills comes into play with the right value of it which follows.
 Where the general statics, shows that the women are tend to be paid less irrespective of the same hardwork and expertise.
 Here we help you freelance and let you demand the right value for your work without of much hassle.
 We here, would be providing workshops for users, who have zero idea about the career opportunities which they otherwise could have explored, empowering them to become independent and to proceed in accordance to their own terms.
+This way, we indirectly support them by providing an opportunity to work in a fair environment.

 # App Features
 So we came up with the solution empowerher.
 The app starts with the log in page,moving on, we can see that there is a number of features, the prominent one being services.
 An employer searches for a potential employee here, who are sorted on the basis of different professions and are ranked by previous employers.
 If the profile suits the employer, he will contact her for work.
-We also provide career counselling and workshops for women to increase geir networking and knowledge to improve their career.
+Sometimes, self care is not just a vacation in a tropical island, but also working on oneself and breaking their limits, that's why We also provide career counselling and workshops for women to increase geir networking and knowledge to improve their career.

 ## Description:
  <br> Technology Stack:
  <br> Flutter using Dart Programming language, Figma for Mobile App design, Illustrator
+ <br> future scope : addition of firebase.

  ## Elevator Pitch
 Employ(H)er, not just an app telling you what, how & when to do things.
 Instead, choose what you want to do, use your education/ degree to become self reliant and independent.
 Serve the society.
 Give your contribution towards women empowerment.

 ## Built With
-Flutter using Dart Programming language,Swift, Figma for Mobile App design, Illustrator
+Flutter using Dart Programming language,Swift, Figma for Mobile App design, Illustrator future scope : adding firebase, state management.
 <br> <img src="https://github.com/haru-02/Employ-h-er/blob/main/images/sample2_hackviolet.png" width="300" height="300" >
 <img src= "https://github.com/haru-02/Employ-h-er/blob/main/images/sample_hackviolet.png" width="300" height="300" >